predicer-tools/hertta/README.md

 ```
 cargo build --release
 ```
 The application reads configuration primarily from environment variables.
-Additionally, the application can use a settings.toml file (or another path) that is created by an internal make_settings_file_path function.
+Additionally, the application can use a settings.toml file.

-## 4. Generating the settings file
+## 4. Generate the settings file

 The application can automatically generate a default settings file for you:
 ```